meyerpedro/Understanding-Music-Lyric/ReadMe.md

 ![top200](images/word_cloud.png)

 What if a certain type of word tells us a better story?
-I the SpaCy Library to sort only nouns within the top 200 words.
+I used the SpaCy Library to sort only nouns within the top 200 words.
 The goal is to dig for further differences between genres by removing verbs that generally are used to describe similar actions.
 Here are the findings:

 ![top200noun](images/noun_cloud.png)

- It is hard to say that these genres are different enough in terms of lyrics, but can a model perform well in predicting the song's genre based on the lyrics alone?
+ It is hard to say that these genres are different just by visually looking at the lyrics, but can a model perform well in predicting the song's genre based on the lyrics alone?

 ## Putting the Computer to Work: Creating Predictions